Diriangén FC

-Diriangén FC is a Nicaraguan professional football club based in Diriamba which competes in Nicaraguan Premier Division (Primera Division).
+Cacique Diriangén Fútbol club is a Nicaraguan professional football club based in Diriamba which competes in Nicaraguan Premier Division (Primera Division).
 It is one of the oldest clubs in not only Nicaragua but also in Central America.

 History

-Founded in 1917, Diriangén has won a total of 29 domestic titles, including at least one in every decade since the 1940s.
+Founded in 1917, Diriangén has won a total of 30 domestic titles, including at least one in every decade since the 1940s.
 They are also the only club in Nicaragua to have competed in every season of the league's top flight.
 As a result of this success, the club has become associated with the motto "Diriangén no tuvo infancia, porque nació grande" ("Diriangen never had a childhood because it was born big")'.

 Diriangén's strongest era was in the 1940s, when they won six consecutive championships (1940–45).
 They won a seventh championship in 1949, and hoisted the crown three times in the 1950s (1953, 1956, and 1959).
 A long drought followed in the 1960s, but the club rebounded with consecutive titles in 1969–70 and again in 1974.

 The 1980s saw a return to the form of glory days past.
 It opened with a threepeat (1981, 1982, and 1983) and included other championships in 1987 and 1989.
 The 1990s were similar—a threepeat from 1994–97, followed by a title win in 1999–2000.
 However, the 2000s didn't go quite as well.
 Although Diriangén managed to win the championship in 2004–2005 and 2005–2006, the real power in Nicaragua had shifted to Real Esteli, winners of thirteen championships in 16 years.

 Meanwhile, Diriangén struggled through a thirteen year title drought.
 That year was finally broken in Clausura 2018, when they knocked off Real Esteli 3–1 on aggregate.